Table of Contents

 You spend a lot of time in your laundry room washing, drying, folding and organizing your clothes and other linens.
-So, you want the flooring in your laundry room to be both attractive and easy to clean and maintain.
+So, you want your laundry room’s flooring to be attractive and easy to clean and maintain.
 Your laundry room will likely see lots of different types of messes that your flooring will need to be able to handle.
-For example, if your washer or dryer were to malfunction and cause a leak, you want flooring that will be able to withstand significant water damage.
+For example, if your washer or dryer were to malfunction and cause a leak, you want flooring that can withstand significant water damage.

-Deciding what kind of flooring to use in your laundry room will require you to do some research and weigh out the pros and cons of each option.
+Deciding what kind of flooring to use in your laundry room will require you to research and weigh out the benefits of each option.
 You’ll have several factors to consider when choosing your laundry room floors, and your decision will ultimately depend on your personal preferences, lifestyle and how you plan to use your laundry room.

 What to Consider When Choosing Laundry Room Flooring